-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Allergy shots and serum You are covered for allergy shots and Medicare-covered Part B serum (antigen) when medically necessary.
-A specialist copayment/coinsurance may apply, see "Physician/Practitioner services, including doctor's office visits." \$0 for each Medicare-covered Part B drug obtained in a provider's office.
-Deductible does not apply.
-Up to 20% for each Medicare-covered Part B drug obtained in a provider's office.
-Deductible does not apply.
-Note: For Medicare-covered allergy testing, see "Outpatient diagnostic tests and therapeutic services and supplies."
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Allergy shots and serumYou are covered for allergy shots and Medicare-covered Part B serum (antigen) when medically necessary.A specialist copayment/coinsurance may apply, see "Physician/Practitioner services, including doctor's office visits."Note: For Medicare-covered allergy testing, see "Outpatient diagnostic tests and therapeutic services and supplies." \$0 for each Medicare-covered Part B drug obtained in a provider's office.Deductible does not apply.
 Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically In- and out-of-service area: \$75 for each one-way Medicare-covered ambulance transport. \$75 for each non-Medicare covered ambulance stabilization when there is no transport.
-Out-of-network cost sharing will apply toward you in-network out-of-pocket maximum.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is appropriate if it is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+In- and out-of-service area: \$75 for each one-way Medicare-covered ambulance transport. \$75 for each non-Medicare covered ambulance stabilization when there is no transport.
+Out-of-network cost sharing will apply toward your in-network out-of-pocket maximum.
 Deductible does not apply.